Phenobarbital for preventing seizures

-- If your child is sick less than 30 minutes after taking a dose of phenobarbital, give the same dose again.
+- If your child is sick less than 30 minutes after having a dose of Phenobarbital, give them the same dose again.

-- If your child is sick more than 30 minutes after taking a dose of phenobarbital, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Phenobarbital, do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?

 If you usually give it once a day in the evening: If you remember before bedtime, give the missed dose.
 You do not need to wake a sleeping child to give a missed dose.
 You can give the missed dose in the morning, as long as this is at least 12 hours before the evening dose is due.